Dwight D. Eisenhower: Public and scholarly assessments

+Political practice

-Although conservatism in politics was strong during the 1950s, and Eisenhower generally espoused conservative sentiments, his administration concerned itself mostly with foreign affairs (an area in which the career-military president had more knowledge) and pursued a hands-off domestic policy.
-Eisenhower looked to moderation and cooperation as a means of governance, which he dubbed "The Middle Way".
+Although conservatism in politics was strong during the 1950s, and Eisenhower generally espoused conservative sentiments, his administration concerned itself mostly with foreign affairs and pursued a hands-off domestic policy.
+He looked to moderation and cooperation as a means of governance, which he dubbed "The Middle Way".
+American historian and policy advisor Bruce Bartlett has described Eisenhower as a "true centrist who really belonged to neither party".

 Although he sought to slow or contain the New Deal and other federal programs, he did not attempt to repeal them outright.
 In doing so, Eisenhower was popular among the liberal wing of the Republican Party.
 Conservative critics of his administration thought that he did not do enough to advance the goals of the right; according to Hans Morgenthau, "Eisenhower's victories were but accidents without consequence in the history of the Republican party."

-Since the 19th century, many if not all presidents were assisted by a central figure or "gatekeeper", sometimes described as the president's private secretary, sometimes with no official title at all.
+Since the 19th century, many if not all presidents were assisted by a central figure or "gatekeeper", sometimes described as the president's private secretary, sometimes with no official title.
 Eisenhower formalized this role, introducing the office of White House Chief of Staff – an idea he borrowed from the United States Army.
-Every president after Lyndon Johnson has also appointed staff to this position.
-Initially, Gerald Ford and Jimmy Carter tried to operate without a chief of staff, but each eventually appointed one.
+Every president after Lyndon Johnson has appointed staff to this position.

-As president, Eisenhower also initiated the "up or out" policy that still prevails in the U.S. military.
-Officers who are passed over for promotion twice, are then usually honorably but quickly discharged, in order to make way for younger, and more able officers.
-(As an army officer, Eisenhower had been stuck at the rank of major for 16 years in the interwar period.)
+As president, Eisenhower also initiated the "up or out" policy that still prevails in the US military.
+Officers who are passed over for promotion twice are then usually honorably but quickly discharged to make way for younger and more able officers.